 What this means

-That procedure can result in significant delay.
-The time taken to process a request for service will vary in each case and it is difficult to estimate how long it may take.
-However, normally delays of at least four to twelve months can be expected, and sometimes they are substantially longer.
+That procedure can result in a significant delay.
+The time taken to process a request for service will vary in each case, and it is difficult to estimate how long it may take.
+However, normal delays of at least four to twelve months can be expected, and sometimes they are substantially longer.

 The Chilean authorities have previously advised that no charges will be imposed for service of documents received through the diplomatic channel.
 This information has not recently been verified.